code0monkey1/EmbeddingVideoInApp/README.md

 step 2 :  add the VideoView widget the the app layout ( in activity_main.xml )

-step 3 : now you have to attach the video to the video view .. for that first initialise VideoView in the onclick method and get the videoview widget object  using findViewById()
+step 3 : now you have to attach the video to the video view .. for that first initialise VideoView inside the onCreate() method and get the videoview widget object  using findViewById()

 step 4 : next you've got to set the path to the video for the videoView